-So let’s say you drink so much that you vomit (hey, a lot of us have been there, no judgment).
-If you took your pill less than two hours ago, you may not have absorbed it.
+So let’s say you drink so much that you vomit (it happens to the best of us, no judgment).
+If you took your pill less than two hours before getting sick, you may not have absorbed it.

-First, don’t panic!
-If you miss a pill, check out this resource by the Society of Obstetricians and Gynaecologists of Canada, and please use back up protection like condoms for a week.
+First of all, don’t panic!
+If you miss a pill, check out this resource by the Society of Obstetricians and Gynaecologists of Canada, and use back up protection like condoms for a week.

-Take your pill in the afternoon: While people most commonly take their birth control pill in the morning or at night, you may find your schedule is constantly disrupted at these times, either because of drinking or if you’re not sleeping well.
-Set an alarm and take your pill in the middle of the day, and you won’t have to worry about it at all during a night out … or the morning after.
+Take your pill in the afternoon.
+While people most commonly take their birth control pill in the morning or at night, you may find your schedule is constantly disrupted at these times, either because of drinking or not sleeping well.
+Set an alarm and take your pill in the middle of the day, and you won’t have to worry about it at all during a night out… or the morning after.

 Set an alarm: If you don’t want to take your pill in the middle of the day, set an alarm on your phone for the morning or evening and stick to it.
 Just remember you may need to take your pill in the middle of a party or within the depths of a hangover.

 Carry condoms: We know it’s tempting to get rid of your condom stash if you’re in a monogamous relationship and taking birth control, but it’s useful to keep a few on hand in case.